What is Property Type Suitability?

 Largest financial decision

-Property is the biggest purchase most people make.
-Choosing the wrong type wastes years and tens of thousands of pounds in transaction costs if you need to sell and rebuy within 5 years.
+A home is the biggest purchase most Americans make.
+Choosing the wrong type wastes years and tens of thousands of dollars in closing costs and agent commissions if you need to sell and rebuy within 5 years.

 Lifestyle alignment

-A detached house with a large garden is wasted on a couple who travel frequently and hate gardening.
+A 4,000 sq ft single-family detached with a half-acre lot is wasted on a couple who travel frequently and hate yard work.
 Matching property type to actual lifestyle prevents paying a premium for features you will not use.

 Investment returns vary by type